Adiabatic preparation of thermal states and entropy-noise relation on noisy quantum computers: Adiabatic evolution of thermal states

 In Fig \ref{fig:adiabatic}, we show numerical simulations comparing the time evolution of the entropy in a quench setting and in an adiabatic setting.
 We start at time $t=0$ in a Gibbs state of $H_0$ in \eqref{h0} with $\beta=1$.
 In the quench setting, we time-evolve this initial density matrix with the 1D Ising Hamiltonian

 for $J=-1,h_x=h_z=1$ and periodic boundary conditions.
 We compute the entropy density of the reduced density matrix on the first $N/2$ sites, as defined in \eqref{sdensity}.
 We see that the entropy per site quickly grows to saturate up to oscillations at some fixed value independent of system size, in agreement with standard results of entanglement entropy growth after a quantum quench \cite{calabrese2005evolution}.
 In the adiabatic setting, we time-evolve the initial density matrix with the Hamiltonian $H(t)$ according to \eqref{pathadiabatic}.
-We note that in our derivation, the number of sites in the sub-system $N_A=N/2$ needs not to be much smaller than the total system size $N$.
 In that case, we see that the growth of the entanglement entropy is much milder, and decreases with system size.
-Performing a linear extrapolation with $1/N$, the value obtained at $N=\infty$ is well compatible with an entropy per site that remains constant throughout the evolution.
+Since the adiabatic evolution should be isentropic only in the thermodynamic limit $N\to\infty$, the slight growth in finite size is not incompatible with our result, and is contained in the sub-leading terms in \eqref{ssubleading}.
+In order to estimate the entropy density growth in the thermodynamic limit, we perform a linear extrapolation with $1/N$.
+We see that the value obtained at $N=\infty$ is well compatible with an entropy per site that remains constant throughout the evolution.

 As further check of our result, we now numerically test the adiabatic preparation of local thermal states with this procedure.
 We start from a Gibbs state of $H_0$ in \eqref{h0} at inverse temperature $\beta_0$, and perform an adiabatic evolution between $H_0$ and a 1D Ising model given by \eqref{1dising}.
 We perform $60$ Trotter steps of size $0.1$, measure the energy $E$, and compute the final inverse temperature $\beta$ with formula \eqref{finalbeta}.
 This simulation is done with exact density matrix evolution.
-We plot in Fig \ref{fig:comparison} the resulting curve $E(\beta)$ for different values of $h_x,h_z,J$, and compare with the energy computed in the Gibbs state $\propto e^{-\beta H_f}$.
+We plot in the left panel of Fig \ref{fig:comparison} the resulting curve $E(\beta)$ for different values of $h_x,h_z,J$, and compare with the energy computed in the Gibbs state $\propto e^{-\beta H_f}$.
 We observe very good agreement between the two approaches.
+Since our approach prepares states that are only locally thermal, the density matrix on the entire system does not have to be close to a Gibbs state on the entire system.
+However, reduced density matrices should be close.
+In the right panel of Fig \ref{fig:comparison}, we plot in the same setting as before the fidelity between the reduced density matrices obtained from the thermal adiabatic evolution and from the exact Gibbs state, considering $1,2,3$ or $4$ adjacent sites, computed for two different number of Trotter steps $30$ and $60$.
+We see that the fidelity increases when doing a slower adiabatic evolution, as expected.
+The fidelities obtained for the slower evolution are very close to $1$, confirming our claims.